SamsonPHP/lesson_gallery/docs/OOP approach.md

 Now we have to move all vies from ```app/view/gallery``` to the ```src/gallery/www``` folder.
 All this views suppose to have ```.vphp``` extensions.
 And we have to remove ```gallery/``` from every call of views in the methods.
 And replace ```m()->``` to the ```$this->```.

-##Add Image and Collection entities
+##Buil Image and Collection entities

 We wan to build OOP module so we have to create ```src/Image.php```.
 ```php